OmkarMalusare/Illumio-Coding-Test/README.md

 When a range of integers is passed as port, the value is the subtracted value .ie 80-89 will pass -9.
 I have only considered the case in which the input value is an integer.
 For range values of port, I have commented my logic as it does not fit into the design of the method.
-Thought of method overloading option too to solve this but could not think of something concrete as the input type is restricted as per the function interface.
+Thought of method overloading option too to solve this but the input type is restricted as per the function interface.

-2)I wish to know why these cases fail:
+2)I wish to know the reason for these cases to fail:
  > fw.accept_packet("inbound", "tcp", 81, "192.168.1.2")
 false

 > fw.accept_packet("inbound", "udp", 24, "52.12.48.92")
 false